abdkhazi/nyc-taxi-duration-prediction/README.md

 # NYC Taxi Trip Duration Prediction

-Predicting taxi trip duration in New York City using machine learning.
+Predicting taxi trip duration in New York City using ML models
-Built as a portfolio project targeting commercial ML and LLM roles in London.

 ## Problem
 Given pickup/dropoff coordinates, time of day, and passenger information, predict how long a NYC taxi trip will take.
 Accurate duration prediction